Things to do in Seattle

 Olympic National Park

-Olympic National Park covers a huge swath of Washington State’s Olympic Peninsula, encompassing rugged coastline, towering mountain ranges, temperate rain forests, and wildflower-filled lowland meadows.
+Olympic National Park covers a huge swath of Washington's Olympic Peninsula.
+It encompasses rugged coastline, towering mountain ranges, temperate rainforests, and wildflower-filled lowland meadows.
 Home to some of the biggest stretches of old-growth forest remaining in the US, this misty Pacific Northwest park is the ultimate outdoor escape.More

 Seattle Great Wheel